 “We recognize that Nunavut is one of the most challenging places to initiative a recycling program because of the distance from major recycling facilities,” said Janet Taylor, account manager for the non-profit group.
 “So we wanted to prove a point and say, if we can do it here, we can do it anywhere.”

-Summerhill Impact is working with a grant from Environment Canada and alongside local partners such as Arctic shipper Nunavut Sealift and Supply Inc. and Arctic Co-ops Ltd, which will recycle car batteries this summer.
+Summerhill Impact is working with a grant from Environment Canada and alongside local partners such as Arctic shipper Nunavut Sealink and Supply Inc. and Arctic Co-ops Ltd, which will recycle car batteries this summer.

 The Tundra Take-Back will focus its efforts in Arviat and Gjoa Haven, communities that have already made efforts to improve their waste management.